abyssDS/sfmlWiki/TutorialGQE-Engine.md

 As you can see, the algorithm consists of the following basic steps:

 1. Make sure every Manager class (more about Manager classes later) has a pointer/reference to its' parent Game Application class
+2. Register each AssetHandler class with the AssetManager class (more about AssetHandler classes later)
-2. Open the game's configuration file and retrieve any game settings needed including those necessary for creating the Render window
+3. Open the game's configuration file and retrieve any game settings needed including those necessary for creating the Render window
+4. Initialize the SFML rendering window/targets
-3. Initialize the game specific information which includes creating the initial game states (more about Game states later)
+5. Initialize the game specific information which includes creating the initial game states (more about Game states later)
-4. Start running the actual game loop
+6. Start running the actual game loop
-5. Do any cleanup required before exiting the Game Application
+7. Do any cleanup required before exiting the Game Application
-6. Quit the Game Application
+8. Quit the Game Application

 These steps are adequate for creating any type of game regardless of what game it might be.
 The only step that might need to change is the Init and Cleanup steps, but all the others should be the same for every game you write (at least that is the goal).
 The second purpose of the Game Application class is to serve as the holding container for all our common classes that are shared throughout the entire game.
-Our game sf::RendererWindow class, sf::Input class, game objects, game States, game Manager classes, etc. Before we dive into the details of the game Manager classes and game States, I want to cover the Game Loop algorithm found in the App::Loop method next.
+Our game sf::RendererWindow class, game objects, game States, game Manager classes, etc. Before we dive into the details of the game Manager classes and game States, I want to cover the Game Loop algorithm found in the App::GameLoop method next.

 ## <a name="gameloop" />Game Loop [ [Top] ](#top)
 Most Game Engine tutorials give you the following Game Loop algorithm: